YargKlnc/Python-Api-Challenge/README.md

 # python-api-challenge
 This is Python API Challenge by YK
-"What is the weather like as we approach the equator?"
+***"What is the weather like as we approach the equator?"

 This activity is broken down into two deliverables, WeatherPy and VacationPy.

-Part 1: WeatherPy
+***Part 1: WeatherPy

-In this deliverable, you'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
-You'll use the citipy Python libraryLinks to an external site., the OpenWeatherMap APILinks to an external site., and your problem-solving skills to create a representative model of weather across cities.
+In this deliverable, a Python script to visualize the weather of randomly selected 576 cities of varying distances from the equator was created.

+In this exercise citipy Python libraryLinks to an external site, the OpenWeatherMap API Links to an external site and a representative model of weather across cities was created.

-For this part, you'll use the WeatherPy.ipynb Jupyter notebook provided in the starter code ZIP file.
-The starter code will guide you through the process of using your Python coding skills to develop a solution to address the required functionalities.
+The WeatherPy.ipynb Jupyter notebook was used.
+Python coding was used to develop a solution to address the required functionalities.

-To get started, the code required to generate random geographic coordinates and the nearest city to each latitude and longitude combination is provided.
+The code required to generate random geographic coordinates and the nearest city to each latitude and longitude combination was provided.

-Requirement 1: Create Plots to Showcase the Relationship Between Weather Variables and Latitude
+Completed Requirement 1: Created Plots to Showcase the Relationship Between Weather Variables and Latitude

-To fulfill the first requirement, you'll use the OpenWeatherMap API to retrieve weather data from the cities list generated in the starter code.
-Next, you'll create a series of scatter plots to showcase the following relationships:
+To fulfill the first requirement the OpenWeatherMap API to retrieve weather data from the cities list generated in the starter code was used.
+Also, a series of scatter plots to showcase the following relationships:

 •	Latitude vs. Temperature
 •	Latitude vs. Humidity
 •	Latitude vs. Cloudiness
 •	Latitude vs. Wind Speed

+ was used and visuals can be found in Output folder in this GitHub repository.

-Requirement 2: Compute Linear Regression for Each Relationship To fulfill the second requirement, compute the linear regression for each relationship.
-Separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
-You may find it helpful to define a function in order to create the linear regression plots.
+Completed Requirement 2: A Linear Regression for Each Relationship was computed.

+To fulfill the second requirement, the linear regression for each relationship was computed and plots were seperated into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
+A function in order to create the linear regression plots was written in code but later not used.

-Next, create a series of scatter plots.
-Be sure to include the linear regression line, the model's formula, and the r values as you can see in the following image
+Next, a series of scatter plots was created.
+Linear regression line was added as well as the r-values.

-You should create the following plots:
+Created following plots and after each pair of plots what the linear regression is modeling was explained and any relationship was described.

 •	Northern Hemisphere: Temperature vs. Latitude
 •	Southern Hemisphere: Temperature vs. Latitude
 •	Northern Hemisphere: Humidity vs. Latitude